BOINC/boinc-policy/Governance.md

 ### 2.4 Project Management Committee
 The Project Management Committee (PMC) is a group of community members who have consistently and significantly contributed to the project, for example by

-- Directly contributing in any of the ways listed in Section 2.2
+- Directly contributing in any of the ways listed in Sections 2.2 or 2.3
 - Operating a related system, such as an account manager, that is used by a significant number of volunteers
 - Operating a BOINC project with a significant number of volunteers
 - Contributing significant resources to the project, for example by paying the salary of a contributor

 The functions of the PMC are:

-- Decide on the strategic directions of the project
+- Set the priorities and strategic directions of the project
-- Decide issues of intellectual property (copyright, licensing) and other legal issues
+- Decide issues of intellectual property (copyright, licensing) and other legal matters
 - Review and vote on nominated committers
 - Decide on PMC membership
 - Decide on the set of “approved” projects and account managers
-- Modify the governance policies of the project as needed
+- Update the governance policies of the project as needed

 PMC members are expected to actively participate in these processes, by